Residence permit for foster child

 Legal obligations

 A sponsor has an obligation to provide information and an administrative obligation.
-Read more about the legal obligations of a private sponsor.
+Read more about the legal obligations of a private sponsor family member.

 The IND checks whether you meet your obligations.
 What if you do not?
 Then you can get an administrative fine.